-Let’s say you have a home with a two-ton system and the ductwork is designed for two tons.
+You have a home with a two-ton system, and the ductwork is designed for two tons.
 An HVAC expert can do a load calculation, and it turns out you need two and a half, three tons.
 The ductwork can’t handle the larger size because it isn’t designed to do that.
 As a result, the pressure will be too high unless something is done.
 This causes your furnace to work harder, the blower motor is working harder, and other parts can malfunction earlier than expected.

 A Manual D calculation is similar, except it’s designed for ductwork.
 Based on the cubic feet per minute (CFM) moved by your system through the ductwork, its size, the velocity of the airflow, and a few other factors, the Manual D calculation will let an HVAC contractor know what size ductwork should be.

-The first step in preventing static pressure problems is to choose an HVAC company that does a complete assessment of your full system, and that includes all units that comprise your HVAC system: furnace, air conditioner or heat pump, and ductwork.
+The first step in preventing static pressure problems is to choose an HVAC company that does a complete assessment of your entire system, including all units that comprise your HVAC system: furnace, air conditioner or heat pump, and ductwork.

 Regulating static pressure means finding out what it should be in the first place.
 An HVAC contractor can do a proper load calculation to see if your ductwork is adequate.
 They can also do a duct calculation with a device called a ductulator, which calculates airflow.

-- Replace and/or clean your air filter on its recommended schedule.
+- Replace and clean your air filter on its recommended schedule

-- Survey major ductwork for any cracks or holes that might indicate leaks.
+- Survey central ductwork for any cracks or holes that might indicate leaks.

 - Keep an eye on your vents.
-If airflow stops or dramatically slows down from one or more vents, there’s a problem.
-And don’t block vents with furniture.
-Also, look for dust and dirt inside the vents or coming out of them.
+There's a problem if airflow stops or dramatically slows down from one or more vents.
+Don’t block vents with furniture.
+Look for dust and dirt inside the vents or coming out of them.
 This can indicate unhealthy air and clogged ductwork.

 - Schedule routine maintenance for your HVAC equipment.
-This usually means twice a year; once for the furnace, once for the air conditioner or heat pump.
-If you have noticed any problems mentioned above, talk to your maintenance technician about it.
+This usually means twice a year, once for the furnace and once for the air conditioner or heat pump.
+If you have noticed any problems mentioned above, talk to your maintenance technician.
 They’ll be able to diagnose the problem.

-The common solution to static pressure problems is to alter the ductwork.
-We’ve done a lot of ductwork modifications.
+A standard solution to static pressure problems is to alter the ductwork.
+At Fire & Ice, We’ve done a lot of ductwork modifications.
 It doesn’t have to be super expensive.
-It can be as simple as changing just a portion of your ductwork.
-So instead of several thousand dollars of redesigning ductwork, you could be looking at a few hundred to redo a smaller section, and that could be enough to create the change that you need.
+It can be as simple as just changing a portion of your ductwork.
+Instead of thousands of dollars redesigning ductwork, you could be looking at a few hundred to redo a small section, which could be enough to create the change you need.

-Let’s say your supply duct is 16” by 8,” and there’s so much static pressure, the air is restricted.
+Let’s say your supply duct is 16” by 8,” and there’s so much static pressure air is restricted.
 It wouldn’t be out of the realm of possibility to increase it to 18” by 8” or 20” by 8” to get more air flowing through it.

 Or, if the supply duct is too big, you can replace the first four or eight feet, then taper it down.
-As it tapers, it’s going to get a little more velocity.
-That will get you more airflow.
+As it tapers, it will get more velocity and give you more airflow.

-Another possible solution is increasing the return airdrop, or maybe increasing the return air trunk.
-You could add a return air duct if it’s feasible.
+Another possible solution is increasing the return airdrop or increasing the return air trunk.
+Finally, you could add a return air duct if it’s feasible.

-Last, changing your filter is an easy step, and works wonders.
+Changing your filter is an easy step and works wonders.
 Your furnace will thank you.

 Your HVAC System Depends on Good Ductwork

-Without correct ductwork, nothing’s going to heat or cool your home as it should.
-Your comfort level can increase dramatically with some alterations.
-And the potential risks include health concerns, meaning that you may be inviting contaminants into your lungs by not properly fitting your ductwork to your HVAC system.
+Without proper ductwork, nothing’s going to heat or cool your home as it should.
+As a result, your comfort level can increase dramatically with some alterations.
+And the potential risks include health concerns, meaning that you may be inviting contaminants into your lungs by not correctly fitting your ductwork to your HVAC system.